northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 Below you will find a few examples of Git configuration options.
 See [Git User Manual] for more information on how to customize Git to your needs.

-Setting your username and email:
+Setting your username and email

 :::
 git config --global user.name "Your Name" git config --global user.email "your.email@example.com"
 :::

-Setting your preferred text editor:
+Setting your preferred text editor

 :::
 git config --global core.editor nano
 :::

-Setting your preferred diff tool:
+Setting your preferred diff tool

 :::
 git config --global diff.tool emacs git config --global difftool.prompt false
 :::

-Setting up aliases for frequently used Git commands:
+Setting up aliases for frequently used Git commands

 :::
 git config --global alias.st status